npickens/darkroom/README.md

 Darkroom.register('.ext1', '.ext2', '...') do
   # ...

-  # The block is passed three named arguments:
+  # The block is passed three keyword arguments:
   #   parse_data: - Hash of data collected during parsing.
   #   path:       - Path of the asset being finalized.
   #   content:    - Asset's compiled content (with imports prepended).